 Companies such as LUSH sell these and they are a great alternative for reducing your plastic usage.

-Plastic Saver tip #10: get a washing bag to catch plastic fibres in your machine
+Plastic Free tip #10: get a washing bag to catch plastic fibres in your machine

 When we wash our synthetic clothes in a machine cycle, as many as 250,000 tiny strands from these textiles are released into the water.
 These microfibers are often coated in plastic, and so purchasing a washing bag that filters out the tiny microfibers can help reduce the amount of plastic fibres making their way into our rivers and oceans.